eBooks & More

 No. Because the library's contracts with eContent vendors are based on the library's service population, only Vespasian Warner Public Library patrons may download eContent from this site.
 Many more libraries are adding eContent.
 Check to see if yours does too.

-Library-on-the-Go is a library eBook cooperative.
+Library-on-the-Go & Libby, By OverDrive is a library eBook cooperative.
 As a Vespasian Warner Public Library patron, you have access to thousands of eBooks on your tablet, eReader, or smart phone.
-For more information, click Library-on-the-go.
-You can also call the library at 217-935-5174 or email email@example.com for help setting up you account.
+For more information, click Library-on-the-go for desktop options or Libby, By OverDrive to load the app to your device.
+You can also call the library at 217-935-5174 or email firstname.lastname@example.org for help setting up you account.

 What is Hoopla?